Add a Site-to-Site connection to a VNet with an existing VPN gateway connection

 - Address space: The address space that you want to be routed to the new local network site.

-- Click OK on the Create local network gateway blade to save the changes.
+Click OK on the Create local network gateway page to save the changes.

-- At the bottom of the blade, click OK to create the connection.
+At the bottom of the page, click OK to create the connection.

-You can verify that your connection succeeded by using the 'Get-AzureRmVirtualNetworkGatewayConnection' cmdlet, with or without '-Debug'.
+You can verify that your connection succeeded by using the 'Get-AzVirtualNetworkGatewayConnection' cmdlet, with or without '-Debug'.

 Use the following cmdlet example, configuring the values to match your own.
 If prompted, select 'A' in order to run 'All'.
 In the example, '-Name' refers to the name of the connection that you want to test.